Hearteu/phlaw-chatbot/README.md

 ## PHLaw Chatbot

 Backend + frontend chatbot focused on Philippine Supreme Court jurisprudence.
-The bot can ground answers on retrieved cases or reply conversationally from its pretrained knowledge, integrating the Rev21 Labs AI API with a local llama.cpp fallback.
+The bot can ground answers on retrieved cases or reply conversationally from its pretrained knowledge using a local llama.cpp model.

 ### Features
 - Conversational memory via `history` in requests
 - Intent detection to decide when to retrieve jurisprudence vs. answer directly
 - Retrieval-augmented generation with section-aware context (facts, issues, ruling)
-- Rev21 Labs API integration (primary) with local `llama_cpp` fallback
+- Local `llama_cpp` inference

 ### Requirements
 - Python 3.10+